First symptoms of

-Soon after exposure to HIV you may start having the symptoms of infection.
 Many of the first symptoms of HIV are similar to the flu.
-In addition to fever and fatigue, you might experience swollen lymph nodes.
-Treating the HIV infection is the best way to ease these symptoms, including swollen lymph nodes.
+In addition to fever and fatigue, swollen lymph nodes are commonly experienced.
+Treating the virus itself is the best way to ease these symptoms.

-Learn why HIV leads to swollen lymph nodes and find out how you can reduce lymph node inflammation using a few methods you can try at home.
+Learn why HIV can lead to swollen lymph nodes and how to reduce lymph node inflammation using a few at-home methods.

-Lymph nodes are a part of the lymphatic system.
-The lymphatic system plays an important role in your body’s immune system.
-Lymph, a clear fluid that circulates throughout your body, is partly made of white blood cells that attack bacteria.
+Lymph nodes are a part of your lymphatic system.
+This system plays an important role in your immune system.
+Lymph, a clear fluid that circulates throughout your body, is partly made of white blood cells that attack bacteria and viruses.

-Lymph nodes are located in certain parts of your body, including your neck, groin, and armpits.
+Lymph nodes are located in certain parts of the body, including your neck, groin, and armpits.
 They’re shaped like beans and measure no more than 2.5 centimeters long.
-The lymph nodes are responsible for filtering lymph and producing mature immune cells.
+Your lymph nodes are responsible for filtering lymph and producing mature immune cells.

 Lymph nodes protect both your blood and immune system by: